 Results (full benchmark & methodology)

 If you're looking for a list of completely free proxies, Proxyscrape is one of the leading free proxy lists available.
-One really cool feature is that you can download the list of proxies to a .txt file.
+One really cool feature is that you can download the list of proxies in various formats such as TXT, CSV, or JSON for offline access.
 This can be useful if you want to run a lot of proxy scrapers at the same time on different IP addresses.

 You can even filter the free proxy lists by country, level of anonymity, and whether they use an SSL connection.
 This lets you find the kind of proxy you want to use more quickly than with many other lists where you have to scroll down a page, looking through table columns.

 ProxyScrape even has different kinds of proxies available.
+ProxyScrape offers frequently updated HTTP, SOCKS4/5, and residential proxies.
+Free proxy lists often include both HTTP and SOCKS5 proxies for compatibility with different applications.
 You still have access to HTTP proxies, and you can find lists of Socks4 and Socks5 proxies.
 There aren't as many filters available for Socks4 and Socks5 lists, but you can select the country you want to use.

 The ProxyScrape API currently works with Python and there are only four types of API requests you can make.
+ProxyScrape provides an API URL for easy integration, and many free proxy services provide extensive API documentation for easy integration.
+The API URL can be used to import proxies directly into your tools or scripts.
 An important thing to remember is that none of the proxies on any of the lists you get from this website are guaranteed to be secure.
 Free proxies can be hosted by anyone or any entity, so you will be using these proxies at your own risk.

 They do have a premium service available where they host datacenter proxies.
 These are typically more secure than the free ones.
 They do more monitoring on these proxies to make sure that you have consistent uptime and that the IP addresses don't get added to blocklists.